iamtburger/thanksy-project/README.md

 # Thanksy

-This a silly little project I wanted to do for a while.
+This a silly little project I wanted to do for a while and I thought would be a good opportunity to practice.

 When you are working in a corporate environment, or either in a small company, saying "Thank you!" can make a difference.
 When I was working for a retail chain, there was a habbit of giving out "Thank you cards" to people who have gone the extra mile, who helped you out when it wasn't really their job.